-World history centers around one people taking another peoples land...seldom, if ever, by peaceful means.
-At various times, Spain, Russia, England, and the United States claimed the Oregon Country.
+World history centers around one people taking another peoples land…seldom, if ever, by peaceful means.
+At various times, Spain, Russia, England, and the United States claimed the land west of the Continental Divide and east of the Pacific Coast.
 The only people with a real claim on the land were the American Indians.

-The Oregon Treaty of 1846 determined the border between the United States and Canada at the forty-ninth parallel.
+Oregon Treaty of 1846 determined the border between the United States and Canada at the forty-ninth parallel.
 It was stipulated all of Vancouver Island would be part of Canada.
-Under the Oregon Treaty, the future states of Washington, Oregon, Idaho, and part of Montana were now part of the United States.
+Under the Oregon Treaty, the future states of Washington, Oregon, Idaho, and part of Montana were in the United States.

-The Guadalupe Hidalgo treaty increased the size of the United States by about one-third (this includes relinquishing any claims to Texas)--an addition greater than the Louisiana Purchase.
-Few Americans even know the name of the President who brought the most land under the American Flag...President James K. Polk.
-Polk's campaign slogan was "Fifty-four forty or fight!".
+The Guadalupe Hidalgo treaty increased the size of the United States by about one-third (this includes relinquishing any claims to Texas)–an addition greater than the Louisiana Purchase.
+Few Americans even know the name of the President who brought the most land under the American Flag…President James K. Polk.
 Territories acquired during his administration determined, except the base of Arizona, the outline of the United States.

 The largest tributary of the Colorado, Columbia, and Missouri rivers head within a sixty-eight mile radius of the Grand Teton peak on the western Wyoming border.
 Another circle with a radius of one hundred and ninety-one miles covers all of the Rocky Mountain Rendezvous sites and the Three Forks area of Montana.
 With the Grand Teton as the geographical center, this area covers the richest beaver country in the Rocky Mountains.